-Southern Oregon has a vibrant local food scene, with a wide array of small-scale, organic and sustainable farms selling direct to consumers via farm stands, farmers’markets, and Community Supported Agriculture (CSA) shares.
+Southern Oregon has a vibrant local food scene, with a wide array of small-scale, organic, and sustainable farms selling direct to consumers via farm stands, farmers markets, and Community Supported Agriculture (CSA) shares.
 While some sell to local restaurants and through natural food co-ops, those opportunities are somewhat limited.

 Some small farms are looking beyond direct markets, exploring new and expanded wholesale marketing and distribution as a way to reach new customers.
 The Rogue Initiative for a Vital Economy (THRIVE) has teamed up with OSU Small Farms in Southern Oregon to help these farmers figure out if and how wholesale could work for them.

-After a year-long community food assessment, THRIVE launched the Rogue Valley Grown project to address market saturation at farmers markets and to satisfy demand for local food where customers are already shopping: grocery stores.
+After a year-long community food assessment, THRIVE launched the Rogue Valley Grown project to address market saturation at farmers markets and to satisfy the demand for local food where customers are already shopping: grocery stores.

 This past summer, Thrive’s Elise Higley convinced several local retailers to feature produce from local farms.
 Elise coordinated with farmers – in some cases, delivering produce herself – and provided in-store displays, media coverage, and cooking demos.